nickmhankins/my-dev-vm/readme.md

 ```
 make box_refresh [VERBOSE=true]
 ```
-## Vagrant
-### "Local" Vagrant Cloud
-Every time Make exports a new Vagrant box, the `metadata.py ` script will run using information from the build to update the `build/metadata.json` file.
-This is used to allow versioning of your Vagrant boxes, something that is typically only available if you use Hashicorp Atlas.

 ### Options
 * **DESTROY_ALL** - Set TRUE in `fresh_build` step to enable.
 Removes all Packer builds, Vagrant boxes, and their metadata.
 Subsequent fresh builds will run `vagrant box add`, otherwise `vagrant box update` will be used.